 LocationTakasaki, Gunma Prefecture, Japan

-From the architect.
+Text description provided by the architects.
 Considered one of Arata Isozaki’s greatest masterpieces, the Museum of Modern Art, Gunma stands as a testimony to Isozaki’s architectural ideology and represents a summary of his achievements.
 The form is a conceptual statement about the museum as void and frame.

 Utilizing a 12-meter cube as a metaphorical form to express a frame, Isozaki turned the museum into a stage and a container for displaying and isolating artwork.
 More about the Museum of Modern Art, Gunma after the break.